conda-forge/category_encoders-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A collection of sklearn transformers to encode categorical variables as numeric
+Summary: A set of scikit-learn-style transformers for encoding categorical variables into numeric by means of different techniques.